8 ways to get airport lounge access

 2) Get a credit card with airport lounge access

-Many popular travel rewards credit cards come with airport lounge access as one of the benefits.
-The level of luxury will vary from card to card, as will the associated rewards, discounts and annual fees.
-But many cardmembers find this potentially long list of travel benefits are worth the annual fee.
-For example, you may be able to earn points for every eligible purchase you make with that credit card.
+Many popular travel rewards credit cards come with airport lounge access as one of the card's benefits.
+The travel perks will vary from card to card, as will the associated rewards, discounts and annual fees.

 While a Priority Pass membership may come complimentary with certain credit cards, these cards usually have an annual fee to consider before deciding to apply.

-Check to see if your travel rewards credit card already has airport lounge access as a benefit, or do some research to find one that fits your lifestyle and spending habits.
+Check to see if your travel rewards credit card already has airport lounge access as a benefit, or do some research to find a credit card that fits your lifestyle and spending habits.

 3) Purchase an airline-specific loyalty membership

-Some airlines have their own branded airport lounges — such as Delta and American.
-If you live near an airline's hub city or fly that airline frequently, buying an airline-specific loyalty membership may make the most sense for you.
+Some airlines have their own branded airport lounges.
+If you live near an airline's hub city or fly that airline frequently, buying an airline-specific loyalty membership may make the most sense.

-Some airlines offer reciprocal access to their alliance or partner clubs, such as Star Alliance, which has 26 member airlines in its international network.
+Some airlines offer reciprocal access to their alliance or partner clubs.

 Airline-specific lounge memberships can range in cost and may have annual fees as well.